 “Legitimate educational interest,” means the school official is performing an authorized task or an activity within their scope of authority on behalf of NMSU, and access to an educational record is necessary or appropriate to fulfill the school official’s professional responsibilities for the university.

 FERPA contains some additional exceptions, including, but not limited to, those listed below.
+FERPA rights do not supersede the financial obligation of a student, former student or alumnus to NMSU.
+Requests for official transcripts will be withheld until all financial obligations are paid.
 Depending upon the exception, the institution may be required to make a reasonable attempt to notify the student in advance when educational records are sought (e.g. subpoenas) and/or to permanently notate in the educational record the details relating to a nonconsensual disclosure permitted by an exception.

 - Disclosure to another school in which the student seeks or intends to enroll;

 - Disclosure in connection with financial aid for which the student has applied or w which the student has received, if necessary for certain purposes outlined in the Act;

 - Disclosure to appropriate parties, including parents, in connection with a health or safety emergency;

 - Disclosure to certain authorized representatives of the Comptroller General or the Attorney General of the USA, the U.S. Secretary of Education, state and local educational authorities for audit or evaluation of federal or state supported education programs, or for the enforcement of or compliance with federal legal requirements that relate to those programs;